-IUPUI, in the fall of 1998, moved into Division I of the National Collegiate Athletic Association.
+In the fall of 1998, IUPUI moved into Division I of the National Collegiate Athletic Association (NCAA).
 The Jaguars men's and women's programs joined the Mid-Continent Conference and have performed with distinction.
-The 2002-03 Men's Basketball team won the Mid-Con Conference title and competed in the NCAA tournament.
-Our Jaguar mascot retains the school colors of red and gold with the complementary colors of black and white.
-Prior to moving to Division I, IUPUI was a member of the National Collegiate Athletic Association's (NCAA) Division II.
-Even before that, IUPUI was a member of the National Association of Intercollegiate Athletics (NAIA) and won 32 state and regional championships, reaching the Sweet Sixteen in men's basketball (1989-90) and the Final Four in women's basketball (1990-91), and finished second nationally in women's volleyball (1991-92).
+The 2002-03 men's basketball team won the Mid-Con Conference title and competed in the NCAA tournament.
+Our Jaguar mascot retains the school colors of red and gold, complemented by black and white.
+Before moving to Division I, IUPUI was a member of the National Collegiate Athletic Association's Division II.
+Even before that, IUPUI was a member of the National Association of Intercollegiate Athletics (NAIA) and won 32 state and regional championships, reaching the Sweet Sixteen in men's basketball (1989-90) and the Final Four in women's basketball (1990-91) and finished second nationally in women's volleyball (1991-92).
 Beginning in 1983, the women's softball team made nine consecutive appearances in the NAIA National Tournament, finishing as high as third on three occasions.

-IUPUI's student athletes are proud of two well-established traditions: their above average academic records and their record of service.
-Members of the basketball teams serve as mentors and tutors for elementary school children in two Indianapolis elementary schools, while members of the women's tennis team have conducted clinics for inner city youth, introducing them to the game of tennis.
+IUPUI's student athletes are proud of two well-established traditions: their above-average academic records and their record of service.
+Members of the basketball teams serve as mentors and tutors for elementary school children in two Indianapolis elementary schools, while members of the women's tennis team have conducted clinics for urban youth, introducing them to the game of tennis.
 In addition, women's basketball and softball players serve as mentors at the Indianapolis Hawthorne Center.